-GeneralName requirements for the base field
+General Name requirements for the base field

-Name Type Presence Permitted Subtrees Excluded Subtrees Entire Namespace Exclusion dNSName MUST The CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on If at least one dNSName instance is present in the permittedSubtree s, the CA MAY indicate one or more subordinate domains to be excluded.
-If no dNSName instance is present in the permittedSubtree s, then the CA MUST include a zero-length dNSName to indicate no domain names are permitted.

-the registrant' s behalf.
-See Section 3.2.2.4. iPAddress MUST The CA MUST confirm that the Applicant has been assigned the iPAddres s range or has been authorized by the assigner to act on the asignee's behalf.
-See Section 3.2.2.5.
-If at least one iPAddress instance is present in the permittedSubtree s, the CA MAY indicate one or more subdivisions of those ranges to be excluded.
-If no IPv4 iPAddress is present in the permittedSubtree s, the CA MUST include an iPAddress of 8 zero octets, indicating the IPv4 range of 0.0.0.0/0 being excluded.
-If no IPv6 iPAddress is present in the permittedSubtree s, the CA MUST include an iPAddress of 32 zero octets, indicating the IPv6 range of ::0/0 being excluded. directoryNa me MUST The CA MUST confirm the Applicant' s and/or Subsidiary' s name attributes such that all certificates issued will comply with the relevant Certificate Profile (see It is NOT RECOMMENDED to include values within excludedSubtrees The CA MUST include a value within permittedSubtree s, and as such, this does not apply.
-See the Excluded Subtrees requirements for more.

-Section 7.1.2), including Name Forms (See Section 7.1.4). otherName NOT RECOMMENDE D See below See below See below Any other value MUST NOT - - - o ...
+Name Type Presence Permitted Subtrees Excluded Subtrees Entire Namespace Exclusion dNSName MUST The CA MUST confirm that the Applicant has registered If at least one dNSName instance is present in the permittedSubtre es, the CA MAY indicate one or more subordinate If no dNSName instance is present in the permittedSubtre es, then the CA MUST include a zero-length domains to be the dNSName to indicate excluded. dNSName no domain names or has are permitted. been authorized by the domain registrant to act on the registrant' s behalf.
+See Section 3.2.2.4.
+MUST The CA If at least one If no IPv4 MUST iPAddress instance iPAddress is confirm is present in the present in the that the permittedSubtre permittedSubtre Applicant es, the CA MAY es, the CA MUST has been indicate one or more include an assigned subdivisions of those iPAddress of 8 the ranges to be zero octets, iPAddres excluded. indicating the IPv4 s range or range of 0.0.0.0/0 has been being excluded.
+If authorized no IPv6 iPAddress by the is present in the assigner to permittedSubtre act on the es, the CA MUST asignee's include an behalf. iPAddress of 32 See zero octets, Section indicating the IPv6 3.2.2.5. range of ::0/0 being excluded.
+The CA MUST The CA It is NOT MUST MUST RECOMMENDED to include a value confirm include values within the within permittedSubtre Applicant' excludedSubtree es, and as such, this s and/or s. does not apply.
+See Subsidiary the Excluded 's name Subtrees attributes such that iPAddress directoryNa me all certificate s issued will comply with the relevant Certificate Profile (see Section 7.1.2), including Name Forms (See Section requirements for more.
+7.1.4).
+See below See below